 A medical assessment for dementia generally includes:

-- Patient history.
+- Medical history.
 Typical questions about a person's medical and family history might include asking about whether dementia runs in the family, how and when symptoms began, changes in behavior and personality, and if the person is taking certain medications that might cause or worsen symptoms.

 Tests Used to Diagnose Dementia